Cover Letter Format: Examples & Tips

 Ready to start writing?
 Our Cover Letter Generator gives you a leg up by using your resume to create a professional cover letter on a stylish template.

-The best way to format a cover letter is with a professional cover letter template.
+The best way to format a cover letter is with a professional cover letter template that you can customize with your information.

-Our cover letter templates organize your qualifications with applicant tracking system (ATS) requirements in mind, making it a breeze to write a professional cover letter in minutes.
+Our cover letter templates organize your qualifications based on applicant tracking system (ATS) requirements, making it easy to write a professional cover letter in minutes.

 In addition, our builder offers the following features: